Sakshamsha/weather-app/README.md

-# Weather app created using HTML, CSS ans Javascript
+# Weather app created using HTML, CSS and Javascript